 Yes.
 You must submit a handwritten essay with your program application.
 Instructions are provided on the back of the program application form.
-This must be submitted prior to the April 1, 2014 deadline.
-Applicants being considered will be required to take an entrance examination (HESI) in the spring of 2014.
+This must be submitted prior to the April 1, 2015 deadline.
+Applicants being considered will be required to take an entrance examination (Kaplan) in the spring of 2015.
 Applicants are responsible for the exam fee.
 All eligible applicants must attend a personal interview with the program faculty in April.

-Approximately thirty-five (35) students will be admitted to the 2014 Practical Nursing class.
-Priority consideration will be given to applicants who have a GPA of 2.5 or higher and have either completed all high school prerequisites or anticipate completion of the missing prerequisites by the end of Spring 2014.
+Approximately thirty-five (35) students will be admitted to the 2015 Practical Nursing class.
+Priority consideration will be given to applicants who have either completed all high school prerequisites or anticipate completion of the missing prerequisites by the end of Spring 2015.
 Meeting the curriculum admission standards does not guarantee program admission.

 Admission decisions are made by the Practical Nursing Admissions Committee, which meets in May.
 Admission decisions are mailed to the applicants as soon as possible, usually in mid-May.
 This program is four semesters in length (Fall/Spring and Fall/Spring).